-On Day 2 of INBOUND16, Gabriel Wahhab led an interesting session on demystifying conversion rate optimization (CRO).
+On Day 2 of INBOUND16, Gabriel Wahhab led an interesting session on demystifying conversion rate optimization (CRO), in the context of inbound marketing.
 And I find the title apt, because when you do not have concrete steps to implement, CRO might very well feel like the mystical arts.
 You know it happens, you’ve seen it happen, but it just doesn’t happen for you.

 So Gabe Wahhab started off by clarifying what CRO ‘is not’.
 It is not A/B tests and guests posts implemented as standalone strategies.
 And it is definitely not going by the opinion of the highest paid person.

 — Colin Haas (@colinmhaas) November 9, 2016

 Gabe proposes a heuristic framework that focuses on elements that determine the users’ psychological engagement with a website.
 Testing and getting these elements right is what boosts conversion rates.

 Speaking further about these elements, he emphasized the need for clarity in websites.
 It could be clarity about the message of your site, or the exact value proposition you offer.
 It could also be clarity about the user experience, how easy or difficult it is for users to interact with and navigate your site.

 — Sarah (Murphy) Valvanis (@SarahLucyMurphy) November 9, 2016

 You also need clarity on your CTAs.
 It’s not enough to just have a call to action.
 It has to clearly tell your users what action you want them to perform.
 And then there is clarity about the tests you choose to run.
 Random tests with no clear strategy will hardly give you any actionable data.